-Kynren – An Epic Tale of England is produced by 11Arches, a registered charity, whose objective is to produce a world class show, underpinned by a foundation of an innovative and engaging arts, education and community development programme.
+Kynren – An Epic Tale of England is produced by 11Arches, a registered charity, whose objective is to produce a world class show, underpinned by an innovative and engaging arts, education and community development programme.

 Established in 2014, 11Arches began operating on the 2 July 2016 when it presented the first season of Kynren, a sold out, open-air summer spectacular templated from the award-winning Cinéscénie produced by Puy du Fou in France.
 Kynren was created thanks to an initial £35m investment, funded entirely by charitable donations and has since operated on previous year’s proceeds.